 - you understand that the value of your investment can go up or down so you could get back less than you put in.

 How are investment trusts different to unit trusts?

-- Investment trusts, unlike unit trusts, can borrow money to buy shares (known as gearing).
+- Investment trusts, unlike unit trusts, can borrow money to buy shares, which is known as gearing.
 This extra buying potential can produce gains in rising markets but also accentuate losses in falling markets.
 Investment trusts generally have more freedom to borrow than unit trusts that can be sold to the general public.

 - The price of shares in an investment trust can be lower or higher than the value of the assets attributable to each share – this is known as trading at a discount or at a premium.

 - Investment trusts are constituted as public limited companies and issue a fixed number of shares.
 Because of this, they are referred to as closed-ended funds.

 - The trust’s shares are traded on the stock exchange like any public company.